jar-jar-binks-comits/jar-jar-binks-comits/README.md

 ### 🏛️ Ancient Obsessions

 Latin, Ancient Greek, Linear B decipherment, proto-language evolution, historical linguistics — these aren't just interests but a deep passion I explore computationally.
 I'm drawn to the ingenious structures of ancient languages, from Herodotus to the Mycenaean tablets, from Homeric verse to the evolution of Indo-European roots.
-It's where philology meets algorithms, where spectrograms decode what ancient scribes encoded, and where computational methods illuminate texts that have puzzled scholars for millennia.

 </td>
 </tr>